ALISE Research Grant Competition

 - Acknowledge the support of ALISE in any publicity or presentation based on the funded study

-- Inform the Executive Director of ALISE if research funding from other sources is obtained, in addition to the provided by ALISE
+- Inform the ALISE Executive Director if research funding from other sources is obtained, in addition to those provided by ALISE

 The research proposal must be received no later than October 1, 2013.
 It should be submitted via email as an attachment in Word format to

 |Karen Gavigan and Kendra Albright (University of South Carolina) “Information Vaccine: Using Graphic Novels as an AIDS Information Vaccine for Young Adults”

 ||Carolyn Hank (McGill University), Cassidy Sugimoto (Indiana University), and Jeffrey Pomerantz (University of North Carolina at Chapel Hill) "Teaching in the Age of Facebook and other Social Media: LIS Faculty and Students 'Friending' and 'Poking' in the Social Sphere"